 Dr. Knope is the author of two groundbreaking books and numerous op/ed pieces on medicine and our healthcare system.
 His work has been featured in The New York Times and The Wallstreet Journal and has appeared as a panelist on Fox News and PBS.
 Click here for links to articles and to read excerpts from his book, Concierge Medicine: A New System to Get the Best Healthcare.

-Dr. Knope is available for speaking engagements.
-Click here to view booking information as well as past and upcoming events.
+Dr. Knope is available for speaking engagements as well as interviews.

 For interviews, please contact Kelly Powers at Obie Joe Media, 410-215-2262, or [email protected]